-In this tutorial we will show you how to install Textpattern on your Debian 9.
+In this tutorial, we will show you how to install Textpattern on your Debian 9.
 For those of you who didn’t know, Textpattern is an elegant CMS.
-It is a free open source software that allows web developers, designers, and bloggers to publish their content within a clean and easy interface.
-Texpattern comes with full range of features and it allows you to easily create, edit and publish content on your website.
+It is free open-source software that allows web developers, designers, and bloggers to publish their content within a clean and easy interface.
+Textpattern comes with a full range of features and it allows you to easily create, edit, and publish content on your website.

 Install Textpattern on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt-get commands in the terminal:

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Debian 9 LAMP server is required.
 If you do not have LAMP installed, Please read our previous tutorial to install LAMP Server on Debian 9.